the logo for carepoint health is blue and green with a sunburst .

 What happens after a referral is made

-After a referral has been made, the client will be sent an email with information about OSP and a link to schedule an appointment.
+After a referral has been made, the client will receive an email with a link to schedule an assessment appointment and complete required information.
 Please advise them to check their email.

-During the assessment appointment, a clinician will work with the client to identify their main mental health concern, and connect them to the OSP service that best fits their needs.
+During the assessment appointment, a trained therapist will work with the client to identify their main mental health concern and connect them to the OSP service that best fits their needs.

 one female student and two male students laugh with joy on cool fall day